 I am a non-binary, queer, 1.5 generation Chinese-Canadian immigrant settler, residing on the unceded traditional territories of hən̓q̓əmin̓əm̓ and Sḵwx̱wú7mesh peoples (known colonially as Burnaby).
 Additionally, I identify as neurodivergent and mentally ill, while acknowledging my privileges of middle-class and able-bodied status.

-Beyond my role as a counselor and art therapist, I’m also a parent to a kindergartener, navigating the chaotic yet magical experience of parenthood.
-As an avid artist, I find joy in diverse creative pursuits, such as caring for plants and animals, painting, collaging, cooking, and immersing myself in the captivating worlds of video games.
+Beyond my role as a counsellor and art therapist, I’m also a parent, navigating the chaotic and magical experience of nurturing a small human.
+As an avid artist, I find joy in diverse creative pursuits, such as caring for plants and animals, painting, collaging, cooking, and immersing myself in wild imaginations of creating new worlds and stories through video games.

 Where I Came From